A-Z important info

 Please don't tamper with locks or chock unit and/or room doors open.
 This compromises all residents' personal safety and unit security.
 Please ensure a safe and supportive environment for all residents is maintained here at FedUni Living and we encourage all residents to be proactive in this regard.
 Please report any faulty alarms, doors or locks immediately.

 Gippsland: Smoke control doors – Smoke control doors must be kept closed.
 The doors should not be left open.
 The smoke control doors have been installed to prevent smoke travelling throughout the building.
 It is for your own safety that the doors are left in a closed position.

 Looking after your belongings

 While on Res, you are responsible for your belongings, including your room.
 To prevent people 'borrowing' your food, label it and lock it!
 When not in your room, keep it locked and also close the windows.
 If nobody took another resident's belongings, we wouldn't need to worry, but people forget to ask, forget to leave an IOU, forget to do their shopping, or are just downright dishonest, so take the steps to keep your things safe.

 Short-term accommodation is available for postgraduate students, visiting staff members and TAFE block mode students as well as others.
 Several properties may be available.
 Further information is available here.

 Breathe Easy.
+Our campuses are smoke free zones.
 No smoking is permitted on our campuses, or within buildings and facilities.
 This includes all outdoor areas such as gardens, sporting grounds and car parks.
 Further information is available here.